captainnotseeingthesea/SuperResolution-CoreLight/Software/rtl/bicubic/readme.md

     - Pixel vector multiplication weight matrix operator.
 - bicubic_wvector_mult_pmatrix.v
     - Weight vector multiplication pixel matrix operator.
+- bicubic_upsample_16.v
+    - The upsample module, used 16 clocks to generate the 16 interpolations.
 - bicubic_upsample_8.v
-    - The upsample module, used 8 clock to generate the 16 interpolations.
+    - The upsample module, used 8 clocks to generate the 16 interpolations.
 - bicubic_upsample_4.v
-    - The upsample module, used 4 clock to generate the 16 interpolations.
+    - The upsample module, used 4 clocks to generate the 16 interpolations.
 - bicubic_upsample_2.v
-    - The upsample module, used 2 clock to generate the 16 interpolations.
+    - The upsample module, used 2 clocks to generate the 16 interpolations.
 - bicubic_upsample_1.v
     - The upsample module, used 1 clock to generate the 16 interpolations.
 - bicubic_read_bmp.v